hsk-kr/hsk-kr/README.md

  ### Hi, there, I'm Seongkuk Han 👋
 I worked as a frontend engineer for about two years in South Korea, primarily focusing on React.
-Although I mostly worked in Frontend, I also have a desire to get experience in different areas of software development.
+Although I mostly worked in frontend, I also have a desire to get experience in different areas of software development.
 I am dedicated, enthusiastic about my work and enjoy working with colleges.

 Recently, I moved to Frankfurt with a working holiday visa to achieve my long-time goal of working abroad, and I am currently working on improving my English skills and actively seeking opportunities with companies in Germany.